 Brain and spine lesions also cause different symptoms.
 In MS, symptoms depend on the location of the lesion.
 For example, brain lesions can cause symptoms such as impaired coordination or vision problems.
 In contrast, spinal cord lesions can cause muscle weakness, numbness and tingling, and pain.

 The most common method for detecting lesions is through MRI.
 This is a highly sensitive imaging method that can take detailed pictures of the body’s organs and tissues.
 MRI scans use radio waves and magnetic fields to measure the water content in tissues.

-Myelin is a fatty substance and repels water.
+Myelin is a fatty substance that repels water.
 Areas affected by MS do not have myelin.
 Therefore, these areas will fill with water and look abnormal on an MRI scan — and reveal any damage to the spinal cord.
-It is important to note that unlike an X-ray, MRI does not involve any radiation.
+It is important to note that, unlike an X-ray, MRI does not involve any radiation.

 Sometimes, radiologists will use gadolinium (a contrast agent) to help highlight new areas of inflammation in the spine.
 Under normal conditions, the blood-brain barrier protects the brain and spinal cord from harmful substances.
 Large molecules, such as gadolinium, would not be able to pass through this barrier.
 However, during times of active inflammation, the blood-brain barrier is compromised.
 This inflammation allows gadolinium to enter the CNS — and the scan to show areas of inflammation.

 In an MRI scan, your radiologist and neurologist will look at different imaging sequences to determine the extent of the damage.
 Some common imaging sequences used to detect MS lesions and other abnormalities include: